 However focusing solely on the composition of the cultural workforce – that is who makes culture - is not sufficient to understand or address inequalities and power imbalances in cultural representation and consumption.
 As demonstrated in this special issue – and elsewhere (Oakley and O’Brien 2015) - a more diverse workforce does not necessarily translate into more diverse representations.
 Neither does this, by consequence, have a straightforward impact on practices of consumption since the range of representations on offer remain limited and problematic, recycling familiar stereotypes which are embedded in racialised and classed systems of value and oppression.
 The papers in the issue are united by showing that even when workers from these ‘minority’ backgrounds enter the cultural industries they are not afforded the same creative freedom as their white, male, middle-class counterparts.
 Often those from outside the narrow definition of the ‘default male’ find their practice constrained by those who continue to inhabit the upper echelons of the cultural industries, who consider the productions that foreground issues of marginality or minority experience a risky investment.

-Epistemological ffects
+Epistemological Effects

 This brings us onto the second theme of the special issue: how inequalities in cultural production produce damaging ‘epistemological effects’ (Saha 2012), leading to the production of a limited and problematic repertoire of representations of ethnicity, class, gender and regional identity.
 Once again, this also needs to be understood in terms of consumption.
-Of significance here is Keith Negus’ (1997) stress on the ‘cultures of production’ within the cultural industries, which he argues are a part of broader social divisions – wider inequalities in society manifest within production itself.
+Of significance here is Keith Negus’ (1997) stress on the ‘cultures of production’ within the cultural industries, which he argues are a part of broader social divisions – wider inequalities in society that manifest within production itself.
 This appears an obvious point, but is one that is nonetheless neglected, especially in the ‘production of culture’ literatures discussed earlier.
 In other words producers and audiences are not independent from each other.
 Where this special issue builds on Negus’ argument is to suggest also that common sense, societal-held ideas around gender, class, race and so on are embedded within the logics of capitalism governing cultural production.
 This explains how minorities in the cultural workforce become complicit in the reproduction of certain reductive tropes around particular minority groups.
 In a nutshell, the collection demonstrates that it is not simply a matter of a skewed and unrepresentative cultural workforce, but rather how the practices and structures of cultural production inform and direct how difference is represented and thus consumed and understood by audiences and ‘publics’.

 Complicity and Resistance